 Gladiators fought duels or as teams.
 Sometimes they fought wild beasts.
 They were armed in various ways, typically with short swords and small shields.
 Some, however, carried only daggers, while others had to fight using only a net and trident.
 If a wounded gladiator held up a hand spectators might spare the gladiator's life by signalling with their thumbs up.
 Thumbs down meant death.

-Legend says that the contests were halted by the bravery of Telemachus, a monk.
-In 404 A.D. he ran into the arena and tried to separate the fighters.
+Legend says that the gladiatorial contests were halted by the bravery of Telemachus, a monk.
+In 404 C.E. he ran into the arena and tried to separate the fighters.
 Guards killed him, but Emperor Honorius abolished gladiatorial contests.